 4. ACA Notification Requirements

 a.
 The ACA shall notify NAESB and its affected subscribers, as specified by the applicable jurisdictional agency’s notification requirements (for example, NERC EOP-004), upon becoming aware of an applicable security breach.
 If there are no notification requirements from an applicable jurisdictional entity, the notification should take place by the close of the next business day.
-An applicable breach shall include breaches that compromise the integrity/trustworthiness of the “root certificate” and/or the certificate signing policies that are used to produce digital certificates.
+An applicable breach shall include but is not limited to breaches that compromise the integrity/trustworthiness of the “root certificate” and/or the certificate signing policies that are used to produce digital certificates.

 b.
 The ACA shall notify NAESB and its subscribers a minimum of 90 days in advance of any plans to cease performing the Certification Authority function or intent to withdraw from NAESB’s list of ACAs.
 NAESB will provide notice to the industry of withdrawal of an ACA through the notice functionality within the NAESB EIR after notification by the ACA.